AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

-The pattern is: LLM for natural language generation, deterministic code for business rule enforcement.
+The pattern: LLM for natural language generation, deterministic code for business rule enforcement.
 Use each tool for what it's good at.

-When an order completes, it's saved to MongoDB via Mongoose.
-But there's a subtlety: because the user might confirm the order and then ask "what did I order?" in the same thread, the completion logic could be triggered twice.
-The code de-duplicates by scanning history:
+When an order completes, it's saved via Mongoose.
+But the user might confirm the order and then keep chatting in the same thread — so the completion path could trigger twice.
+The de-dup check scans only the current session for an earlier completed marker:

 // src/chats/chats.service.ts